 Dr. Bruce Campbell

-Coordinator of Educational Leadership
+Director of Educational Leadership M.Ed. and Certificates

 Dr. Bruce Campbell was appointed Assistant Professor and Coordinator of the Educational Leadership Program at Arcadia University in 2011.
 In the prior 15 years, he held a variety of positions in the education field, most recently serving as a "Distinguished Educator" for the Pennsylvania Department of Education.
 In that position, he consulted with school districts throughout the Commonwealth of Pennsylvania, including those in Allentown, Bethlehem, Chester Upland and North Penn, with a focus on school improvement.
 Dr. Campbell also worked at education research and non-profits, Research For Better Schools, and the Philadelphia Education Fund, conducting research and program evaluations for various school districts and organizations in the Northeastern region of the United States.
 His international experience includes service at the University of Nicaragua, Centro Cultural Nicaraguense Norteamericano, in Managua, Nicaragua, as a visiting professor.